mmmaction/performance/README.md

 }
 ```

 At the end of a test, K6 generates a test report with the configured trends.
-Thats very helpful for assessing performance over time and making sure the required NFRs are still met when new features are implemented.
+That's very helpful for assessing performance over time and making sure the required NFRs are still met when new features are implemented.
 And the whole setup with the large prefilled database and then k6 stressing our service only made certain bottlenecks visible!

 ### Monitoring & Alerting

 In addition to do load tests in CICD pipelines its advisable to monitor the production system with an eye on performance too.
 As e.g. mentioned in [Query Optimization](#query-optimization) you can enable slow query logs for instance.
-We also enabled access logs on our REST API on API Gatway
+We also enabled access logs on our REST API on API Gateway

 ```terraform
 locals {